Lecture hall graphs and the Askey scheme: A bootstrapping method from Stieltjes--Wigert to Askey--Wilson

 \begin{lem} Let \( \{z_i\}_{i\ge0} \) be a sequence of nonzero quantities.
 If the inverse of a matrix \( (a_{i,j})_{i,j=0}^\infty \) is \( (b_{i,j})_{i,j=0}^\infty \), then the inverse of the matrix \( (a_{i,j}z_i/z_j)_{i,j=0}^\infty \) is \( (b_{i,j}z_i/z_j)_{i,j=0}^\infty \). \end{lem} \begin{proof} Let \( D \) be the diagonal matrix with diagonal entries \( z_i \).
 Then

 \end{proof}

 The following result has been proved in \cite[Lemma~2.5]{LHT} using the \( q \)-Saalsch\"utz summation formula.
-We provide another proof using \Cref{lem:DAD-1}.
-A similar proof will also be given later for big \( q \)-Jacobi polynomials.
+We provide another proof using \Cref{lem:DAD-1} because the same technique will be used later for big \( q \)-Jacobi polynomials and Askey--Wilson polynomials.

 \begin{prop} We have

 Equivalently,